qitaichen/shell-histogram/README.md

       -c/--count  line max count: the max zero num of one line, default is 50

 # Histogram diff #

-to calculate the diff between two histogram algorithm : sqrt (sum((x/totalx-y/totaly)^2)/n)
+to calculate the diff between two histogram.

+algorithm : sqrt (sum((x/totalx-y/totaly)^2)/n)
 x: the val count of first histogram
 y: the val count of standard hisgogram